Unnecessary, Banned and Malicious Plugins

 • Duplicator

-• E.g. following the Duplicator Quick Start guide to import your site the database connection breaks down
+• Following the Duplicator Quick Start guide to import a site breaks down the database connection.

 • File Commander